xXKareemXx/Polaris-Space-Apps/README.md

 4. Open the two files of API
 5. Run the flask API file, then choose what model do you want

+# VR Museum

+To access our VR Museum please install ALTSpaceVR from Microsoft store and Enter the code : RUP880

 # Download JupiterJazz Now